isaacovercast/isaacovercast.github.io/_pages/research/eco-evolutionary-simulations.md

 community and panels b) and e) show posterior estimates for two weevil communities.
-Panels c) and f) depict ABC cross-validation for each of these parameters, essentially indicating the ability of the ABC procedure to estimate parameter from simulations generated using known parameter values.
+Panels c) and f) depict ABC cross-validation for each of these parameters, essentially indicating the ability of the ABC procedure to estimate parameters from simulations generated using known parameter values.

 ## MESS: Massive Eco-evolutionary Synthesis Simulations